John B. Gordon: Civil War

-Gordon left with Early for the Valley Campaigns of 1864, participating in the Battle of Lynchburg and in Early's Invasion of Maryland at the Battle of Monocacy before being wounded August 25, 1864, at Shepherdstown, West Virginia upon their return across the Potomac.
-After having a wound over his right eye dressed, he returned to the battle.
+Gordon left with Early for the Valley Campaigns of 1864, participating in the Battle of Lynchburg and in Early's Invasion of Maryland at the Battle of Monocacy before being wounded August 25, 1864, at Shepherdstown, West Virginia after they returned across the Potomac.
+After having a wound over his right eye dressed, Gordon returned to the battle.
 Confederate cartographer Jedediah Hotchkiss's official report of the incident stated, "Quite a lively skirmish ensued, in which Gordon was wounded in the head, but he gallantly dashed on, the blood streaming over him."

-At the Third Battle of Winchester, Gordon's wife, Fanny, accompanying her husband on the campaign as general's wives sometimes did, rushed out into the street to urge Gordon's retreating troops to go back and face the enemy.
+At the Third Battle of Winchester, Gordon's wife, Fanny, accompanying her husband on the campaign as a general's wives sometimes did, rushed out into the street to urge Gordon's retreating troops to go back and face the enemy.
 Gordon was horrified to find her in the street with shells and balls flying about her.
-Gordon continued to lead a division in Early's Army of the Valley, fighting at the Battle of Fisher's Hill and at the Battle of Cedar Creek, where he led an overnight flanking maneuver around the northern base of Massanutten Mountain followed by an early morning assault that he had devised while previously surveying the Union position from Signal Knob.
+Gordon continued to lead a division in Early's Army of the Valley, fighting at Fisher's Hill and Cedar Creek, where he led an overnight flanking maneuver around the northern base of Massanutten Mountain, followed by an early morning assault that he had devised while previously surveying the Union position from Signal Knob.
 The assault nearly crushed the Federal line at the Belle Grove Plantation before a "fatal halt" turned the tide of battle and doomed Gordon's successes made earlier in the day.

-Returning to Lee's army around Richmond after Early's defeat at the Cedar Creek, Gordon led the Second Corps of the Army of Northern Virginia until the end of the war.
-In this role, he defended the line in the Siege of Petersburg and commanded the attack on Fort Stedman on March 25, 1865 (where he was wounded again, in the leg).
+Returning to Lee's army around Richmond after Early's defeat at Cedar Creek, Gordon led the Second Corps of the Army of Northern Virginia until the end of the war.
+In this role, he defended the line in the Siege of Petersburg and commanded the attack on Fort Stedman on March 25, 1865.
+There he was wounded again, in the leg.

-In April 1865 he would be pursued by Francis Barlow (who had just returned to service days before) during the Battle of High Bridge in Virginia.
+In April 1865, he was pursued by Francis Barlow, who had returned to service just days before, during the Battle of High Bridge in Virginia.
 At Appomattox Court House, Gordon led his men in the last charge of the Army of Northern Virginia, capturing the entrenchments and several pieces of artillery in his front just before the surrender.

-Gordon unintentionally hastened this surrender on April 9, 1865, when his cavalry unit drove a brigade of Union infantry from a high ridge near Appomattox, only to look around and realize that Lee`s embattled army was surrounded on three sides by masses of Union infantry.
-This effectively ended all hopes of the Confederates escaping westward, and when Lee got word of this situation he knew that escape was now impossible and made up his mind to surrender to Grant that same day.
-On April 12, 1865, Gordon's Confederate troops officially surrendered to Bvt.
+On April 9, 1865, Gordon's cavalry unit drove a brigade of Union infantry from a high ridge near Appomattox; Gordon looked around and realized that Lee`s embattled army was surrounded on three sides by masses of Union infantry.
+When Lee got word of the situation, he knew that escape was impossible and made up his mind to surrender to Grant that same day.
+On April 12, Gordon's Confederate troops officially surrendered to Bvt.
 Maj.
-Gen. Joshua L. Chamberlain, acting for Lt.
-Gen. Ulysses S. Grant, recorded in moving detail by Chamberlain:
+Gen. Joshua Chamberlain, acting for Lt.
+Gen. Ulysses S. Grant.
+Chamberlain recorded this event in detail: